Contents of this page

-This briefing was originally published by UNA-UK.
+This briefing is based upon one originally published by UNA-UK.

 Two years ago the UN General Assembly held a high-level summit “to address large movements of refugees and migrants”.
 The resulting New York Declaration set out member states’ resolve to start negotiations on a new global compact on “safe, orderly and regular migration”.